vorozhko/practical-guide-to-kubernetes-administration-exam/README.md

 See [Practical guide to Kubernetes Single control plane with Kubeadm](kubeadm/single-control-plane/README.md)

-If you prefer Vagrant box see [how to run Kubernetes Single control plane with Vagrant](vagrant/kubernetes/README.md)
+If you prefer Vagrant box see [how to run Kubernetes Single control plane using Vagrant](vagrant/kubernetes/README.md)

 ### Configure High Available Kubernetes cluster